Electronic Communications and Information Technology Resources

 1. Individuals using Vanderbilt’s electronic resources are responsible for maintaining the security of information stored on each system.
 For more information, see Vanderbilt’s Acceptable Use Policy http://www.vanderbilt.edu/aup-april-2009.pdf .

-2. Staff may only use electronic resources for which access is approved.
-A staff member has the responsibility to notify his or her supervisor if he or she has access to resources that are not necessary to perform his or her job, for which the staff member’s authorization has expired, is given by mistake, or is otherwise unauthorized or excessive.
+2. Employees may only use electronic resources for which access is approved.
+An employee has the responsibility to notify his or her supervisor if he or she has access to resources that are not necessary to perform his or her job, for which the employee’s authorization has expired, is given by mistake, or is otherwise unauthorized or excessive.

 3. Confidentiality of systems’ accounts, passwords, personal identification numbers (PINS) and other types of authentication assigned to individual users must be maintained, protected, and not inappropriately shared.
-Staff may not use authentications that are not their own.
-Staff may not use electronic systems or equipment while signed in under another staff member’s account or password unless given express authorization under extraordinary circumstances by their supervisor/manager.
+Employees may not use authentications that are not their own.
+Employees may not use electronic systems or equipment while signed in under another employee's account or password unless given express authorization under extraordinary circumstances by their supervisor/manager.
 Responsibility for activity which occurs under a user-assigned authentication ultimately rests with the user to whom the authentication is assigned.

 4. Individuals need to be aware of computer malware, such as viruses, spyware, trojans, root kits, and other destructive programs.
 Individuals should contact their technical support person for minimum security recommendations to prevent damage to Vanderbilt’s data, equipment, and systems.